VenissaCarolQuadros/CanHap501/project/Iteration2.md

 Even with the boundary logic in place, there was still the possibility of a user from the target population unintentionally moving sufficiently out of the button and back in thereby triggering it repeatedly and causing cycling between the pages.
 To alleviate this concern and to make the interface seem more interactive haptic effects were implemented on the buttons.

 ### Haptics for Buttons
 The force feedback for the buttons was implemented in the form of a gradient, that is, the force progressively increased as the user moved further into the button similar to the effect of pressing a spring.
-The function that implements this can be found in the Buttons java class.
+The function that implements this can be found in the Buttons Java class.

     public PVector applyForces(float forceMin, float forceMax, float pos, PVector fEE){
         if (pos>= buttonMin && pos <= buttonMax){